luifon/llm-reviewer-test-frontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Task Management Feature

+This project now includes a comprehensive Task Management system for demonstration and code review purposes.

+### Features

+- Task CRUD operations (Create, Read, Update, Delete)
+- Task filtering by status, priority, category, assignee, due date, tags, and search term
+- Task status management and inline updates
+- Responsive, modern UI using Angular Material
+- TypeScript models and interfaces
+- Error handling and loading states
+- Unit tests for the main task list component

+### Accessing the Task Management

+- Start the Angular app as usual (`npm start` or `ng serve`).
+- Navigate to `/tasks` in your browser (this is now the default route).

+### Code Structure

+- `src/app/components/task-list/` — Task list component (UI, logic, tests, styles)
+- `src/app/services/task.service.ts` — Task API service
+- `src/app/models/task.model.ts` — Task, enums, and filter interfaces
+- `src/environments/environment.ts` — API URL configuration

+### Note

+- The TaskService expects a backend at `http://localhost:3000/api/tasks`.
+You can mock this endpoint or implement a simple backend for full CRUD functionality.
+- The UI is built with Angular Material and is fully responsive.

+---

+For more details, see the code in the respective files.